What is an “Online Class”?

 An online class is remote learning where teaching takes place over the Internet.
 Online classes are offered asynchronously and synchronously.

 Asynchronous classes do not have a scheduled meeting time or location.
-Instruction occurs anytime and anywhere.
-Internet access is required.
-Students access course content, complete activities, and take assessments without contacting their peers or instructor in real time.
-Asynchronous classes are ideal for self-disciplined learners wanting more control over time and location of their learning.
+While asynchronous courses follow instructors’ predetermined due dates, students choose when to log on and complete coursework.
+Students access course content, complete activities, and take assessments online through our learning management system, Blackboard, without real-time interaction with their peers or instructor.
+Asynchronous classes are ideal for self-disciplined learners wanting more control over the time and location of their learning.
+Some instructors may require proctored live or in-person testing.
+If proctored testing is required, it will be noted in Student Planning.

 Blackboard is MCC’s learning management system.
 It is an online system where instructors maintain courses.
 Students use Blackboard on a regular basis to access their online and hybrid courses.
 Many traditional, or face-to-face, courses also utilize Blackboard for syllabi, grades, and other class information.
 All students have access to their Blackboard courses through MyMCC.